-Library Loot is a weekly event co-hosted by the above-mentioned Claire from The Captive Reader and Linda from Silly Little Mischief that encourages bloggers to share the books they’ve checked out from the library.
+Library Loot is a weekly event co-hosted Claire from The Captive Reader and Sharlene from Real Life Reading that encourages bloggers to share the books they’ve checked out from the library.
 If you’d like to participate, just write-up your post, steal the Library Loot pic and link your post using the Mr. Linky on Claire’s blog.

-Sadly, when it comes to books especially library books I have no self-control.
+Sadly, when it comes to library books I have no self-control.
 Well, I guess all I can do right now is get back to reading.